-FIRE SAFETY REPORT LOG 2018/2019/2020
+FIRE SAFETY REPORT LOG 2019/2020/2021

-The MSU Fire Log includes date, time and location of fire reports and the nature of the fire for the past three years in on-campus living units.
-The MSU Fire Log is accessible online and hard copies are available at the Residence Life Office during normal business hours.
+The MSU Fire Log includes the date, time, and location of fire reports and the nature of the fire for the past three years in on-campus living units.
+The MSU Fire Log is accessible online and hard copies are available at the University Student Housing Office during normal business hours.